galaxyproject/training-material/topics/statistics/tutorials/practical-deep-learning-with-pytorch/tutorial.md

 wandb.agent(sweep_id, function=sweep, count=20)
 ```

+> <hands-on-title></hands-on-title>
+>
+> Go to the wandb dashboard and check out the results of the sweep.
+>
-*Assignment: Go to the wandb dashboard and check out the results of the sweep.
-You should see a new sweep with the same name as the one you used in the code.
-You can click on it to see the details of the sweep, including the training and validation metrics, the model checkpoints, and the hyperparameters used for each run.*
+> You should see a new sweep with the same name as the one you used in the code.
+You can click on it to see the details of the sweep, including the training and validation metrics, the model checkpoints, and the hyperparameters used for each run.
+{: .hands-on}